morrisyoung/eQTL_v4_script/README.md

 # eQTL_script

-The C++ implementation for this program is in https://github.com/morrisyoung/eQTL_cplusplus.
+The C++ implementation for the learning program is at https://github.com/morrisyoung/eQTL_cplusplus.

 All the data files should be in the upper folder of this directory, for appropriate processing.